Review of Nomad Mobile Internet for RVers (2023)

 Our Results With Nomad Air Modem And Mobile Internet

-We’ve been testing the new Nomad Air Modem over the past month and we are LOVING it.
+We’ve been testing the new Nomad Air Modem over the past month and it worked well.
 Speeds are great and the service coverage has been great in the areas we’ve traveled within.
+What did NOT work well was the customer service and the fact that the (at the time CEO Jaden Garza) flat out lied to us over the course of several emails.

 One thing we were running into with other mobile hot spots or mobile internet modems is they needed a power source.